abbcyhn/m-assembly/ch8/README.md

 - Rewrite the program above so that it also links with the 'c' library.
 Use the 'c' library's printf function to display the result of the factorial call. [prg.s](prg.s)

 - Rewrite the towrite program so that it uses the c library functions for files rather than system calls. [towrite.s](towrite.s)

+- Research the use of LD_PRELOAD .
+What is it used for?
+Try building a shared library that contained the exit function, and have it write a message to STDERR before exitting.
+Use LD_PRELOAD and run various programs with it.
+What are the results? [preload.s](preload.s)